port-labs/port-docs/docs/self-service-actions/self-service-actions-deep-dive/advanced-form-configurations.md

 # Advanced Form Configurations

-In Port, You can create actions with dependencies between inputs, based on the values of other inputs, the entity, or the logged-in user properties.
-This allows you to create a more dynamic and interactive experience for your users and also to create more complex actions.
+Advanced user form settings allow you to create more customizable experiences for users who perform self-service actions.
+This is done by creating an adaptive user form that changes according to data about the entity, the user, and the user form inputs.

 ### Common Use Cases

-- Create a filter to limit the entities that the user can choose in a dropdown.
+- Filter the available options in a dropdown input
 - Create a dependency between inputs to allow the user to select a value based on the value of another input.
-- Create inputs based on the logged-in user properties(such as teams, email, role etc`) or the entity that the action is being executed on (for day-2 or delete actions only).
+- Define dynamic default values based on the logged-in user properties(such as teams, email, role etc`) or the entity that the action is being executed on (for day-2 or delete actions only).

 #### building such actions can be done by leveraging 3 keys in the action's schema: